Engine Horsepower Calculator

 What Is Horsepower?

 The idea of horsepower was created by the 19th century engineer James Watt, who built some of the first steam engines.
-Watt's work was remarkable, and to honor him, his name was given to the unit of electrical power, the watt (no, he didn't invent the light bulb, but his name is on every one).
+Watt's work was remarkable, and to honor him, his name was given to the unit of power, the watt (no, he didn't invent the light bulb, but his name is on every one).

 Watt was working in a mine, using horses to pull wagons of coal.
 He wanted to determine how much coal a pony could pull in a wagon over a given length.
-He measured how many feet a horse could 22,000 pounds of coal in one minute.
+He measured how many feet a horse could pull 22,000 pounds of coal in one minute.
 He then increased that amount to 33,000 foot-pounds in a minute, and called it horsepower.

 It's a perfectly arbitrary amount, but it became the measure of how much work engines could do – no one had ever measured this before.
 So, imagine a horse pulling a wagon of coal out of a mine; with 1 horsepower of effort, the horse pulls 330 pounds of coal 100 feet in one minute.